 Getting into the applications settings is done by tapping on the Settings button / text in Row 3 to the far right just beside the clock.

-When you enter the Settings screen the application will remain on getting data in the background however not as often as normal.
+When you enter the Settings screen the application will remain on getting data in the background.
 Settings are saved automatically once changed or otherwise stated.

 Furthermore, once you go back from the settings screen to the Dashboard, the application will make a complete restart, to make sure all new settings are loaded.

 Now follows a list of the different tabs which can be found on the Settings screen along with a more in depth description of each setting.
 Some of the settings are described in groups if they are self explainable.